analogdevicesinc/VSCode-Maxim/readme.md

 6. Browse to the root directory of the workspace folder created in step 2.

+7. VS Code will prompt 'Do you allow this workspace to modify your terminal shell?'
+Click `Allow` and restart VS Code.

-7. From within VS Code, open the `settings.json` file located in the `.vscode` folder.
+8. From within VS Code, open the `settings.json` file located in the `.vscode` folder.

-8. Set the `"target"` variable to the correct microcontroller you are using.
+9. Set the `"target"` variable to the correct microcontroller you are using.

-9. That's it!
+10. That's it!
 See [Testing the Setup](<#Testing the Setup>) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](<#Makefile Configuration>) for details on adding source code to the project.

-### Option 2 - Injecting into an Existing Project
+## Option 2 - Injecting into an Existing Project
-1. Download the correct injection package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK.
+1. Download the correct injection package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK and extract it to an accessible location.

 2. Navigate to the root folder of your existing project.
 For example, this might be located at `C:\Users\Jake.Carter\workspace\MyExistingProject`.

-3. Copy the contents of the release package downloaded in step 1 into the root of the workspace folder from step 2.
+3. Copy the contents of the release package downloaded in step 1 into the root of the project folder from step 2.
 This includes a `.vscode` folder and a `Makefile`.
-In the example above, the contents of the 'MyExistingProject' workspace might look like the following :
+In the example above, the contents of the 'MyExistingProject' workspace might now look like the following :

         C:\Users\Jake.Carter\workspace\MyNewProject
         +-- \.vscode